Sieyalixnet/NC-Viewer/README.md

 ## Released

-You can download the software links:
+You can download the software in these links:

 <https://drive.google.com/file/d/1Qy-t0RYIKq-fEDdcKn6V2nnRBhnGUc2z/view?usp=sharing>

 <https://pan.baidu.com/s/1kH0xySp_B4-MoftbHnhHEQ?pwd=idqb>

-Please open the software with Administrator Right, or it can't load the temp file.
+**Please open the software with Administrator Right, or it can't load the temp file.**